 One of the most over-used cliches when any event suffers from a downpour is that the rain didn’t dampen the spirits of the people.
-I thought this to be a load of b*llocks when Ai and I arrived in Ishigaki to see it p*ssing it down but maybe i was ultimately proved wrong on our 5-day Yaeyama Island hopping trip in Okinawa prefecture.
+I thought this to be a load of b*llocks when Ai and I arrived in Ishigaki to see it p*ssing it down but maybe I was ultimately proved wrong on our five-day Yaeyama Island hopping trip in Okinawa prefecture.

 Before that we went to a few beaches (namely Kondoi Beach, Aiyaru Beach and Kaiji Beach with the latter being famous for its tiny star sand which are actually the remains of sea creatures!)
 The water was very shallow and a lovely turquoise colour and the beaches were beautiful but the coral was not so good for our snorkelling.

 DAY 3: Ishigaki again but this time we took a day trip to Kabira Bay as part of a tour.
 We took a boat out to sea for about ten minutes and I went snorkelling with a guide while Ai and the rest of the group went diving beneath me.
 As I have asthma, it’s not such a good idea for me to go diving but I am more than happy to snorkel and here it was very deep and quite strange to snorkel many feet above the divers with their bubbles coming up my way.
 There wasn’t such a great variety of fish on offer and it was quite cold but I still enjoyed the experience and I also got to wear a proper full-length body-suit for the first time.
 Back on dry land later I went with Ai who felt the need, like many Japanese do, to buy omiyagi (souvenirs) for about everyone she has ever known!
 These gifts inevitably included many star-sand related products like key-rings.